 The Company's share capital is represented by the Founder Shares.
 The Founder shares were issued at EUR 1 each and carry the right to one vote each and shall be the only share class in the Company carrying voting rights.
 The "A" Ordinary Shares are issued at EUR 1 per share and these do not carry any voting rights.

-As at 31 December 2019 and 2018, the Company had EUR 1,100 issued share capital comprising of 1,100 fully paidup shares being subsribed as follows:
+As at period end, the Company had EUR 1,100 issued share capital comprising of 1,100 fully paid-up shares being subsribed as follows: